 - Easter Monday (moving date) - During Easter, there are many different events, especially for children looking for eggs either in the garden or in the park.
 Disneyland Paris also offers a children’s program.
 Then begins the great pilgrimage of the Foire du Trone in the Vincennes Forest.
 Impressive and unforgettable Masses are held in the churches, and one of the most visited is the Mass in Notre Dame Cathedral.

 - May 8 Victory Day - every year the President of the Republic lays a flower on the grave under the Arc de Triomphe and revives an eternal fire in honor of an unknown soldier.
-Most monuments and museums are open on this day, with restrictions only at the Arc de Triomphe.
+Most monuments and museums are open on this day, only at the Arc de Triomphe is with restrictions.

 - Ascension Day 39 days after Easter - Shops are closed, monuments are usually open

 - Whit Monday - 50 days after Easter - this holiday is celebrated by the locals in their own way, mostly enjoying a picnic in the park or in the gardens.
-As well as the Ascension shops are closed, some museums offer free admission this day.
+Shops are closed, some museums offer free admission this day.

 - August 15 Assumption - Impressive Masses are held again at Notre Dame Cathedral